CHAIRPERSON: Calvin Kneupper

 H) Hay – Bale or bundle: alfalfa; sweet clover; sorghum; sudan; peanut; johnson grass; and/or other varieties

-I) Field Peas – One gallon per entry: black-eyed peas; cream; cow; purple hulls; and/ or other varieties
+I) Field Peas – One gallon (zip lock bag or jar) per entry: black-eyed peas; cream; cow; purple hulls; and/ or other varieties

 J) Peanuts – One gallon or one complete bunch